 Pink salmon are the most abundant species of Pacific salmon and originate both in Asia and North America.
 Upon emergence, pink salmon fry migrate quickly to the sea and grow rapidly as they make extensive feeding migrations.

-Pink Salmon have a fixed two-year life cycle.
+Pink salmon have a fixed two-year life cycle.
 After eighteen months in the ocean, maturing fish return to their river of origin to spawn.
-An odd-year dominance cycle of pink salmon exists in many regions of the North Pacific, meaning that the number of adults returning to freshwater is an odd-numbered year is much higher than the number pof returning in an even-numbered year.
+An odd-year dominance cycle of pink salmon exists in many regions of the North Pacific, meaning that the number of adults returning to freshwater in an odd-numbered year is much higher than the number returning in an even-numbered year.
 Adults are the smallest Pacific salmon and range from 45-55 cm in length and 1.0-2.5 Kg in weight.
 Pink salmon die after spawning (semelparous).

 How to distinguish the ocean phase: Pink salmon have large oval black spots on the back (dorsolaterally) of the body and on both lobes of the tail fin.
 Scales are very small.
 A large hump develops on the back of maturing males.
 The meat is pink, relatively soft, and is relatively low in fat content compared with Chinook and sockeye salmon.

 Chum salmon are the second most abundant species of Pacific salmon and originate both in Asia and North America.
 The fish spawn in streams and the fry migrate to the sea soon after emergence from the gravel.

 Immature chum salmon distribute themselves widely over the North Pacific Ocean, and the maturing adults return to the home streams in summer or autumn at various ages, usually after spending 2 to 5 winters at sea.
 Adults have been reported up to 108.8 cm in length and 20.8 kg in weight.
 Chum salmon die after spawning (semelparous).

 How to distinguish the ocean phase: Chum